Trump halts World Health Organization funding amid coronavirus pandemic

 "Had the WHO done its job to get medical experts into China to objectively assess the situation on the ground and to call out China's lack of transparency, the outbreak could have been contained ... with very little death," Trump said.

-Trump said the U.S. review of the WHO was likely to take 60-90 days.
+Trump said the U.S. review of the WHO's role "in severely mismanaging and covering up the spread of the coronavirus" was likely to take 60-90 days.

 ILLNESS, DEATH AND ECONOMIC CHAOS